zoeyg/public-write-ups/googlectf-2020/all-the-little-things.md

 ## Abusing the callback

 We now have the ability to set one value to another.
 We can control things like `window.name`, `location.hash`, and `location.search`, and if we append
-`toString` we can successfully assign an almost arbitrary string to what we want, since `toString` will just ignore the theme object.
+`toString` we can successfully assign an almost arbitrary string to what we want, since `toString` will just ignore the theme object, returning the unaltered string.
 This should allow us to set arbitrary HTML with the following payload:

 ```json
 {